 If you are currently dealing with a broken back boiler in your home, you must get someone to sort it out.
 This is a problem that no modern home should be dealing with.

 Back boilers have had their days in the sun, but now they are causing more problems than they are worth.

-In most cases, replacing a back boiler with a combi one can cost anywhere between £3,000 and £5,000.
+In most cases, replacing a back boiler with a combi can cost between £3,000 and £5,000.

 Most companies will also have an additional fee on top of this when it comes to replacing a back boiler.

-This is because this is such a complicated process and the pricing needs to reflect that.
+This is because this is such a complicated process, and the pricing needs to reflect that.

 However, the fact that a back boiler is inconveniently located behind your fireplace makes this a very complicated task and one that most companies do not enjoy doing.